 For the purposes of the Scheme, a person or their legal nominee can make their application for redress by completing the approved form available from the National Redress Scheme website.
 A person may also complete their application online through myGov.
 An application for redress made in any other format will not be accepted.

-For an application to be valid under the Scheme a person must:
+For an application to be valid under the Scheme, a person must:

 • complete and submit their application using the Application for Redress form available on the National Redress Scheme website, or online through myGov

-• advise where they live, and
+• include where they live, and

 • provide any information and documentation required by the Operator.